FOLLOW US

 Taxis

 Most taxis in Bucharest should list prices on the side of the vehicle and display a company name.
-Foreign visitors can be overcharged by taxi drivers.
+Taxi drivers sometimes overcharge foreign visitors.
+Taxi apps such as Uber and Bolt are generally reliable.

 Extreme weather and natural disasters